PowerBall253/EternalPatchManifestGo/README.md

 Where AES key is the key used for AES encryption/decryption.
 The current valid key is `8B031F6A24C5C4F3950130C57EF660E9`.

 ## Compiling
-The project uses Cmake to compile.
+The project uses Cmake to compile, and requires OpenSSL to be installed.

 First clone the repo by running: